2009 Budweiser Shootout: Practice and qualifying

 Two practice sessions were held on the afternoon of February 6 before the race.
 The first session lasted 45 minutes, and the second 60 minutes.
-Kyle Busch was fastest in the first practice session, held in clear and cool weather conditions, with a time of 47.009 seconds, more than seven hundredths of a second faster than the second-placed Jimmie Johnson, who was recovering from a cut finger he sustained on his left hand while altering his racing uniform with a kitchen knife at the 2009 24 Hours of Daytona endurance race.
+Kyle Busch led the first practice session, held in clear and cool weather, with a 47.009 seconds lap, more than 0.070 seconds faster than the second-placed Jimmie Johnson, who was recovering from a cut finger he sustained on his left hand while altering his racing uniform with a kitchen knife at the 2009 24 Hours of Daytona endurance race.
 Matt Kenseth was third fastest, ahead of Reed Sorenson, A. J. Allmendinger and Earnhardt Jr. Carl Edwards was seventh, still within one second of Kyle Busch's time.
-In the second practice session, Johnson was fastest at 46.724 seconds.
-Allmendinger, Earnhardt, Kasey Kahne, Tony Stewart, Greg Biffle, Bobby Labonte, Jamie McMurray, Kyle Busch and Scott Speed rounded out the top ten positions.
+In the second practice session, Johnson was fastest at 46.724 seconds, followed by Allmendinger, Earnhardt, Kasey Kahne, Tony Stewart, Greg Biffle, Bobby Labonte, Jamie McMurray, Kyle Busch and Scott Speed.

-During the second practice session, Paul Menard was driving through the first turn when his right-rear tire deflated, causing him to spin sideways.
-Speed was close behind him, and although he slowed, he made contact with the right-front quarter panel of Menard's car.
+Paul Menard was traveling through the first curve during the second practice session when his right-rear tire deflated, leading him to spin sideways.
+Speed was close behind him, and despite slowing, he collided with Menard's right-front quarter panel.
 Both cars spun across the track, and stopped in the infield grass.
 Speed's vehicle had minor damage, but Menard's car was taken to the garage area.
-Menard was transported to the infield care center for treatment and was released soon after.
-Shortly after that, Sorenson made contact with the right-rear corner of Kyle Busch's vehicle with the front of his car, and his teammate Kahne sustained damage to his car's right-hand section from glancing a barrier beside the track at the first turn, Jeff Burton's engine failed on the third lap of his second practice session, and his team changed engines.
-Edwards also had to swerve to avoid hitting a chunk of debris that detached from David Reutimann's car at high speed.
+Menard was transported and released from the infield care center for treatment.
+Soon after, Sorenson collided with Kyle Busch's vehicle's right-rear corner with the front of his car, and his teammate Kahne suffered damage to his car's right-hand part after striking a barrier beside the track at the first turn.
+Jeff Burton's engine failed on the third lap of his second practice session, and his team changed engines.
+Edwards swerved to avoid hitting debris that detached from David Reutimann's car at high speed.